DukeNation773/CSC-340-Individual-Assignment-4/README.md

 # CSC-340-Individual-Assignment-4

 1. Clone the project (or download zip) and open it in NetBeans.
-Do not clean and build yet!
 2. Open XAMPP Control Panel Dashboard.
 3. Start Apache and MySQL.
 4. Click on MySQL Admin, to open the database dashboard on your browser.